 In a number of countries, the government has taken the matter into its own hands.
-Many countries in Europe, India, Malaysia, and others have established quotas for the number of women that public companies must have on their boards.
+Many countries in Europe, India, Malaysia and others have established quotas for the number of women that public companies must have on their boards.

-WCD members’ opinions on quotas run the gamut – from actively supporting and writing the legislation, to ardently standing for deregulation – and so WCD as an organization does not take a firm stance on quotas per se.
+WCD members’ opinions on quotas run the gamut – from actively supporting and writing the legislation, to ardently standing for deregulation – and so WCD as an organisation does not take a firm stance on quotas per se.
 However, WCD supports the efforts of all members focused on increasing gender parity in the boardroom.

 There are in fact many tools that can be used to drive gender parity in the boardroom, and it will take executing effectively on a number of these to get to where we want to be.

 Having 2,400 members – the vast majority of whom serve on large publicly-traded or private company boards, spread across six continents– means that we are aware of the common challenges that women directors everywhere face today.